goauthentik/authentik/website/integrations/services/aws/index.md

 Create a role with the permissions you desire, and note the ARN.

-After you've created the Property Mappings below, add them to the Provider.
+After configuring the Property Mappings, add them to the SAML Provider in AWS.

 Create an application, assign policies, and assign this provider.

-Export the metadata from authentik, and create an Identity Provider [here](https://console.aws.amazon.com/iam/home#/providers).
+Export the metadata from authentik and create a new Identity Provider in the AWS Management Console.

 #### Role Mapping